Get THE MOST out of your AC!

 During those hot summer days, we’re grateful for our air conditioning system for keeping our home cool and comfortable.
 But the spike in our monthly utility bill?
 Not so much.
 Ultimately many variables go into keeping cool air circulating in your home while saving money and energy.
-Ever wondered how long the life of ac unit is?
-Most central Air conditioner units last about 15 years, depending how well it’s been kept.
-And the average cost to replace an air conditioning unit can range from $3,000 to $5,000.
 These tips may also help with wall ac units.
-That’s why we’ve compiled a list of the best ways to improve the efficiency of your air conditioner.
+That’s why we’ve compiled a list some of the best ways to improve the efficiency of your air conditioner.
 Get the most life out of your AC with these 5 simple solutions.

 1. Close Your Drapes

 Simple yet resolute, keeping your drapes or blinds closed during warmer weather is a great remedy to saving money and energy.
 This is especially true during hot summer days when direct sunlight hits the windows of your home.

 Unwanted sunlight that enters through your windows cannot escape, in turn, causing your air conditioner to work harder to produce more cool air.
 When drawing your blinds, especially during midday, this can lower the temperature’s home up to 20 degrees.
 To take it a step further, consider buying light-colored blinds that reflect rather than absorb the sun’s heat.
 This will help get the most life out of your ac so it doesn’t work as hard.